nyc-crh/site/content/gallery/ny-hotline-special-ed-2.md

  During the conversation, Waldemar Rojas, who was a special education official working at the Board of Education, said that the student should know that “she’s as valuable to every one of us as any other child.”
 What does it take for you to feel valuable in your school?
 What can schools do to make students feel that they are valued?
 - >
  How do your ideas compare to the suggestions made by another speaker on the panel, Diana Autin?
 Are the changes she suggests – like smaller class size and more support for students’ different needs – enough to create schools where “everyone accepts peoples’ differences and respects people because or despite their differences”?
-- In historical records, it is difficult to find and hear the voices of disabled students.
+- In historical records, it is difficult to find and hear the voices of Disabled students.
 Why do you think that is?
 What happens when we try to understand the history of disability and special ed without their voices?
 ---

 Disabled students have always attended New York City schools, whether they were identified as disabled or not.
-Unfortunately, almost all of the ways New York City schools have tried to support disabled students have involved students’ being separated from their peers.
+Unfortunately, almost all of the ways New York City schools have tried to support Disabled students have involved students’ being separated from their peers.
 Students have attended separate schools, separate classrooms within schools, or have been pulled out of classrooms for part of the day.
 They have faced barriers to their full participation – like architectural barriers, or a lack of accommodations or teacher support.
 As a result, many students felt that they were being treated differently – and less well than – their peers without disability labels.